-- be involved in the development of the Policy and will understand how it relates to them, appropriate to age and ability - be expected to act in accordance with the Policy - be encouraged to actively support the Policy.
+- be involved in the development of the Policy and will understand how it relates to them, appropriate to age and ability - be expected to act in accordance with the Policy - refrain from engaging in discriminatory behaviour or any other behaviour that contravenes this policy.

-Our parents/carers will:
+Our parents/carers and visitors will:

-- be given accessible opportunities to become involved in the development of the Policy - have access to the Policy through a range of different media appropriate to their requirements - be encouraged to actively support the Policy - be encouraged to attend any relevant meetings and activities related to the Policy - be informed of any incident related to this Policy which could directly affect their child.
+- be encouraged to attend any relevant meetings and activities related to the Policy - be informed of any incident related to this Policy which could directly affect their child. - Will be aware of and comply with the school's equality duties - Refrain from engaging in direct or indirect discriminatory behaviour